Posted by Ernest P. Valliere

-Businesses simply cannot run without employees.
-When you consider large grocery stores with their baggers, cashiers, human resource departments, shelf stockers and many other employees, you can see how important each individual worker is to the success of the entire company.
-Most companies can handle occasional turnover without bringing the business to its knees.
-Many positions are easily filled with qualified replacements a very short time after the former employee leaves.
+Businesses can’t run without employees.
+Each individual worker’s role is critical to the success of the entire company.
+But most companies can handle occasional turnover without major issues.
+Many positions are easy to fill with qualified replacements after an employee leaves.

-There are some positions in a company that are not so easily re-filled.
-In some businesses, executives with specialized experience, a head full of ideas, and unmatched leadership skills are not only devastating to lose by something as sudden as death, but whose loss could also result in sliding stock prices, reduced sales, and decreased company profits.
+However, there are some positions in a company that are not so easy to refill.
+In some businesses, employees or executives with specialized experience or skills are so critical to the company’s success that their unexpected death could result in sliding stock prices, reduced sales, and decreased company profits.
+Or the company simply could not run without them.
 These employees and executives are considered key persons.

 Key person insurance is a life insurance policy that pays out a death benefit in the event of the key person’s death.
-The company purchasing the insurance policy will be set up as both policy owner and beneficiary and will pay all premiums.
-Key person insurance is not meant to pay out a benefit to the insured’s family, but instead is designed to put a monetary value on the potentially catastrophic financial losses that would come as a result of the insured’s death.
-In short, it is a policy designed to protect the employing company.
+The company purchasing the life insurance policy is both the policy owner and the beneficiary, and will pay all premiums.
+Key person insurance is not meant to pay a benefit to the insured’s family.
+Instead it puts a monetary value on the potentially catastrophic financial losses that would come as a result of the key person’s death.
+In short, it is a policy which protects the employing company.